exakoss/eth-portfolio-tracker/README.md

 ETH-Scanner

-The customized dashboard for tracking price of ERC-20 tokens
+A customized dashboard for tracking price of ERC-20 tokens

 Functionality:

-User can post a contract address, and the corresponding token will be added to the dashboard Each token has its own tile that contains:
+User can post a contract address, and the corresponding token will be added to the dashboard.
+Each token has its own tile that contains:

     Image, Ticker, Description, Current Price, Price Change, Official Website Link